Nearoo/pygame-text-input/README.md

 # Pygame Text Input Module

-This module provides two utility classes that simply entereing text using pygame.
-It has two components:
+This module provides two utility classes that simplify entering text using pygame.
+The classes are:
-* A class `TextInputManager` that can be used to just _manage_ inputted text by users - use this if you want to draw the text yourself
+* `TextInputVisualizer` which can be used to both manage and draw text input.
+Simply pass all events returned by `pygame.event.get()` to it every frame, and blit its `surface` attribute on the screen.
-* A class `TextInputVisualizer` which not only manages, but also draws the inserted text - all that's required is to pass all events returned by `pygame.event.get()` every frame, and blit its `surface` attribute on the screen.
+*  `TextInputManager` that can be used to just manage inputted text, with no visual aspect.
+Used by `TextInputVisualizer` behind the scenes.

 ![Example of module in use](https://i.imgur.com/h7a64Y2.gif)

 # Installation

-Available on PYPI:
+Simples way is using pypi:

 ```
 python3 -m pip install pygame_textinput